IPLC - Take the Lead on Your Emotions

 Okay, so you are triggered.
 The question is, how are you showing up when you're triggered?

-When we are triggered, our thought patterns and emotions lead us to unwanted behaviors.
+When we are triggered, our thought patterns and emotions can lead us to engage in unwanted behaviors.
 This is why it's essential to identify your thought patterns.

 Pause and explore; which of the following is your thought pattern, and when does it show up?